szabolcsjaray/dyngraph/README.md

       * Unfortunately, Math.random() cannot be seeded by users.
 Alternative algorithm needs to be adopted.
       * One such: https://github.com/davidbau/seedrandom
 2. physics parameters tweak (attraction, repulsion)
+      * Parameters are on slides, not really physics looking, though
-3. node size/shape
+4. node size/shape
+      * size: OK, shape: still to go
-4. input from file (node + edge list, or edge list only)
+5. input from file (node + edge list, or edge list only)
      * textarea input has been added as an easy start
-5. adding graph layout algorithms (or additional physics rules)
+6. adding graph layout algorithms (or additional physics rules)
+     * some have been added, some more can still be good
+7. save and restore settings:
+     * work in progress. need to finish

 ## Limitations ##